gravitee-io/gravitee-api-management/gravitee-apim-console-webui/docs/management-apis-create-steps.md

 .
 Documentation **optional**

 Import documentation to make them available to the application teams.
-Support three types of document : Swagger/OpenApi, Markdown and AsciiDoc.
+Support three types of document: Swagger/OpenApi, Markdown and AsciiDoc.